sciZer0/newdiscoveries/c/README.md

 Importantly, when System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.

+The truth is each of the following:

-Each pusshing done by System requires Energy (some resource).
+* Each pusshing done by System requires Energy (some resource).

-Each pusshing done by System is spending Energy (some resource).
+* Each pusshing done by System is spending Energy (some resource).

-In my opinion,
+The New Concept of Work is:

 > **Work is the process when a System using its resources is pushing an object with a certain effort during some time.**

+In other words,

-Simply put, Work is the pushing done by System.
+Work is the pushing done by System.

-Some of Works, at first glance, probably might not seem like they are the pushes.
-But this might only be just at first glance.
-In reality, any Work Work is a push or a combination of pushes.
-I will give you just one example.

-The heating-up is also a result of pushes, because any process of heating up an object is due to the increase in the velocities of particles inside the object.
-And the increase in the velocities of the particles occurs only because these particles are being pushed by some things.
-Therefore, any heating-up is the result of a lot of pushes.
-And this means that the heating-up is Work and that Energy (some resource) is always being spent on this Work.

-On the other hand,
+The New Concept of Energy is:

-> **Energy is the resource for System to do Work**
+> **Energy is the resource for System to do Work -- to be pushing an object**

 Importantly, there are Target Works and Non-Target Works.